mz2/Syncpoint-API/README.md

 It will prompt you for your cloud URL, and help you set up an admin password.
 Continue this adventure by opening the Admin console (your terminal should have printed out the link to the admin console when you ran `npm start syncpoint`);

-It may look like this only with zero users:
+It may look like this only without any users yet:

 ![admin console](/couchbaselabs/Syncpoint-API/raw/master/docs/admin-console.png)